schedule-x/schedule-x/README.md

 This library offers a material design calendar and date picker for the web.
 They can be used regardless of your framework preferences, since they are built around a lightweight virtual-DOM implementation.
-The library also offers adapter components for React and Vue.
+The library also offers adapter components for React, Vue and Angular.

 Website for documentation and demo: https://schedule-x.dev/